flutter/website/src/docs/get-started/install/_windows-desktop-setup.md

 * [Visual Studio 2019][] (not to be confused with Visual Studio _Code_).
 For Win32 you need the "Desktop development with C++" workload installed, including all of its default components.
-  For UWP you need the "Universal Windows Platform development" workload installed, with the optional UWP C++ tools also installed.
+For UWP you need the "Universal Windows Platform development" workload installed, with the optional UWP C++ tools.
 [Visual Studio 2019]: https://visualstudio.microsoft.com/downloads/

 ### Enable desktop support